Legal Header

 • gasket, seal, packing gland, or threaded fitting (GSPT) release

 Not all incidents result in a pipeline failure.
-A failure means the pipeline cannot contain the substance being transported (i.e., a leak or rupture).
-Incidents include events where contact (hit) with a pipeline occurs, but no substance was released.
+A failure means the pipeline cannot contain the transported substance (i.e., a leak or rupture).
+Incidents include events where contact (hit) with a pipeline occurs, but no substance released.

 Leaks and Ruptures